 Protect the Sample Easily to Optimize Experiment Setup

-SmartShield provides the following advantages:
+SmartShield offers the following benefits:

 Autoloader

-Improve the efficiency of sample handling.
+Improve the Efficiency of Sample Handling

 Wide Field Mode